 Colour not only adds vibrancy to our daily lives, but it can also have a huge impact on how a person views the world.
 Colours possess the ability to create mood and conjure feelings and can convey an infinite number of messages through symbolism and associated meaning.
 Its influence is so great that it even has the power to represent your business or company and immediately identify your brand.

 With hundreds of individual colours and thousands of colour combinations to choose from, the possibilities are endless.
 If you are just starting out, or you’re re-branding choosing the perfect colour palette to represent your business and your brand, finding the magic colour scheme may seem incredibly difficult – especially if you’re starting from scratch.
+Plus, sometimes, before you can even create other branding assets, you need to finalize your colour scheme.
 To help you out, we’ve put together a simple guide for choosing the colours that will best suit your business.

 The Power of Your Business Colour Scheme

 The logo behind every famous brand you know is more than just a word or picture or symbol.
 The entire logo is designed to have an impact and help people to remember your brand.
 Colours are carefully chosen because they convey a psychologically deeper, or subconscious, meaning.

 - Red represents a call to action – such as “stop!”.
 It can also be used to show emotion, love, passion, trust, aggression, and intensity.
 In many Asian cultures red is the colour of luck and good fortune.

 - Blue is a calming colour often associated with the sky and the ocean.
 It can also represent comfort, faith, clarity, confidence, trust, and conveys a sense of being conservative.

 - Yellow is a bright and invigorating colour that conveys joy, energy, and positivity, as well as being alive and fresh.